AdobeDocs/experience-manager-65.en/help/forms/using/rule-editor.md

 A rule is a combination of actions and conditions.
 In rule editor, actions include activities such as hide, show, enable, disable, or compute the value of an object in a form.
 Conditions are Boolean expressions that are evaluated by performing checks and operations on the state, value, or property of a form object.
 Actions are performed based on the value ( `True` or `False`) returned by evaluating a condition.

 The rule editor provides a set of predefined rule types, such as When, Show, Hide, Enable, Disable, Set Value Of, and Validate to help you write rules.
-Each rule type allows you to define conditions and actions in a rule.
+Each rule type lets you define conditions and actions in a rule.
 The document further explains each rule type in detail.

 A rule typically follows one of the following constructs: